 - High Mountain Roasted at 5000 feet ( Roasting at high altitudes allows coffee beans to be exposed to hotter temperatures for shorter periods of time The result is a dark roasted coffee bean that's not bitter or burnt. )

-Valler Coffee sells only dark roasts.
+Valler Coffee, a family run business, sells only dark roasts.
 If you're familiar with Third Wave Coffee culture, you'll know the highest quality coffees will typically be light or medium roasted to help preserve the beans natural coffee flavor.
 Dark roasted beans, due to their increased exposure to heat, will generally produce a more bitter brew.
 Having said this, it's a rare thing to be able to find a dark roast that isn't bitter AND allows the coffee bean's characteristics to fully express themselves.
 It's in this area that I think Valler Coffee has found it's sweet spot.

 For this review, we sampled their Rifleman Roast which sources its beans from Peru.

 Valler Coffee Review: Aroma

 As soon as I opened the bag, I was greeted to very deep and and powerful aroma.
 I could tell this wasn't going to the typical dark roast as I could discern a range of flavors in the coffee's fragrance.
 I'm one of those coffee lovers that's big on smells and I'm pleased to say that this Rifleman Roast delivered on all counts.

 I prepared two cups of this coffee; one black and one with cream.

 Both cups of this coffee were phenomenal.